 About this Project

 This research will measure the impact of job description language on respondents’ interests in a job with a goal of helping hiring organizations and recruiting software vendors to improve the underrepresentation of minorities in applicant pools.
-For example, research shows that language emphasizing stereotypically ‘masculine’ attributes reduces women’s interest in internships and jobs.
-The magnitude and nature of the impact of job description language on the interest of ‘people of color’ in professional opportunities remains an open question and will be explored.
+For example, previous research has stated that language emphasizing stereotypically ‘masculine’ attributes reduces women’s interest in internships and jobs.
+The magnitude and nature of the impact of job description language on the interest of people of color in professional opportunities remains an open question and will be explored.

-Results are expected late in 2019.
+Results are expected early in 2020.
 Please come back to see them or add your contact information to the “Stay in the Loop” form on this page and we will let you know when they are available.

 Maryam Jahanshahi, PhD, Scientist